jaymedq/indoor-tracker/README.md

 # Indoor Tracker System - Sigivest Project

-This project is part of the Sigivest research initiative at the Laboratory of Computing Solutions (LabSC) at UTFPR.
+This project is part of the Sigivest research initiative at the Laboratory of Communication Systems (LabSC) at UTFPR.
 It implements an indoor tracking system that fuses data from a millimeter-wave (mmWave) radar sensor and Bluetooth Low Energy (BLE) beacons to accurately track the position of people within a room.

 ## Hardware